-- 1. Used for confirmation, monitoring and documentation of endotracheal intubation or I-gel placement. - 2.
-Assessment, monitoring and documentation of the respiratory status of the non-intubated patient experiencing respiratory distress including but not limited to asthma and COPD. - 3.
-Confirmation, monitoring and documentation of ROSC during CPR.
+- 1. Confirmation, monitoring and documentation of endotracheal intubation or I-gel placement. - 2.
+Confirmation, monitoring and documentation of ROSC during CPR. - 3.
+Assessment, monitoring and documentation of the respiratory status of non-intubated patients experiencing respiratory distress including but not limited to asthma and COPD. - 4.
+Assessment, monitoring and documentation of respiratory status post controlled medication administration.